What States Are Banning E-Bikes? 2026 Reality Check

 Are e-bikes banned anywhere in the US?

 No US state has banned e-bikes.
 A compliant Class 1 or Class 2 e-bike (≤20 mph, motor under 750 W, operable pedals) is street-legal in all 50 states and DC under the federal Low-Speed Electric Bicycle Act (15 USC §2085).
-Seven states — DC, Hawaii, Kentucky, Massachusetts, Montana, North Carolina, Pennsylvania, and South Carolina — do not recognise Class 3 (28 mph pedal-assist), but Class 1 and Class 2 remain legal there.
+Seven jurisdictions — DC, Kentucky, Massachusetts, Montana, North Carolina, Pennsylvania, and South Carolina — do not recognise Class 3 (28 mph pedal-assist), but Class 1 and Class 2 remain legal there.
+Hawaii left that group on 15 July 2026, when Act 259 adopted the three-class framework, and North Carolina leaves it on 1 December 2026 under Session Law 2026-46.

 Which states restrict Class 3 e-bikes?